miolabs/MIOBuildTool/docs/commands.md

 # Commands

+> here you can read the planned functionality,
+> for the actual implementation info, follow the link to the detailed command docs.

 * [init] - create a new project from a template
   * the templates are located in the repository.
 * [create] - create a file from blueprint